kashoemaker/Activity-7-Chessboard-Object-1/init.md

   if board[column][row][0].upper() == "P"
 ```

-4. Create tags for the pieces that you made in Activity 6.
+4. Create tags for the pieces that you put in the GUI in Activity 6.
 This should be simple, just update the double loop you already have.